-Tire Environmental Act Program Application - The Tire Environmental Act Program has transitioned to TDEC’s Grant Management System.
+Tire Environmental Act Program Application - The Tire Environmental Act Program utilizes TDEC’s Grant Management System.
 Potential applicants can register and apply completely online.
-Click HERE to learn more about GMS.
+Learn more about GMS.
 Potential applicants need to register with GMS to apply for the grant.

 The purpose of TEAP is to develop and implement programs to enhance collection, transportation, and processing related to Tennessee markets for waste tires and to provide grants to encourage research, technologies, and processes to enhance the use of tires as alternative fuels or in innovative infrastructure developments.
 Applicants must demonstrate how their project will improve or enhance beneficial end uses for scrap tires.
 TEAP provides financial assistance to eligible entities in Tennessee that fit into one, or more than one, of the following eligible project categories:

-- Tire Recycling: Local government, nonprofit, and for-profit entities that collect, transport, receive, and process waste tires into a material for beneficial end use, as defined in the footnote below.
+- Tire Recycling: Entities that collect, transport, receive, and process waste tires into a material for beneficial end use, as defined in the footnote below.
 Some example projects include tire shredding, tire granulation, pyrolysis, and cryogenic processing.
 Proposals should identify viable end market(s) and associated partners.

-- Tire-derived Material Use: Local government, local education agencies (LEAs), individual K-12 schools, higher education institutions, nonprofits, and for-profit entities that enhance beneficial end uses of processed waste tires.
+- Tire-derived Material Use: Entities that enhance beneficial end uses of processed waste tires.
 Some potential example projects include construction of permeable surfaces that have environmental and engineering advantages, molded or extruded rubber products, and use of tire-derived aggregate in construction erosion control, filtration, or the construction of infrastructure using tire-derived materials.

-- Research and Development: Entities including local governments, for-profit entities, higher education institutions, and/or academic research centers that conduct research, testing, or development of beneficial uses or products derived from waste tires.
+- Research and Development: Entities that conduct research, testing, or development of beneficial uses or products derived from waste tires.
 Research and development must focus on waste tire management, the use of tires as alternative fuels, or the use of tires in innovative infrastructure developments.
 Proposals should identify viable end market(s) and associated partners.
 Some potential example projects include rubberized asphalt research or research of alternative processing technology.

 Fees are generated from the purchase of new motor vehicles to be titled and registered in the state: